 - Shake for a few minutes and place in dark paper bag to block light.

-“Your potency depends on how much total yield you get.
+The potency of cannabis freezer tinctures depends on how much total yield you get and how long it was extracted.
 You can factor the potency using the formula used in Master Wu’s recipe above.
 The longer it sits and the more you shake it will affect potency, up to a point.

 Cold temperatures help prevent the chlorophyll in the weed from leeching into the alcohol.
 Try placing your mason jar of everclear in the freezer the day before to ensure it’s cold through the entire process.